Nutrition, Savings & Meal Prep

 Step 2: Make a smart shopping list

 Organize your list by categories: proteins (chicken, eggs, tofu), grains (rice, pasta, quinoa), legumes (lentils), various vegetables, and staples (oil, spices).
 This way you avoid unnecessary purchases and forget fewer things.
+Consider the layout of your local grocery store to make your path even more efficient.
+For example, group all produce together, then dairy, then pantry items.

 Step 3: Prepare your kitchen and utensils